biocorecrg/nextflow-course-2023-fall/README.md

 The course will train participants to build Nextflow pipelines and run them with Linux containers.

-It is designed to provide trainees with short and frequent hands-on sessions, while keeping theoretical sessions to a minimum.
+It is designed to provide trainees with short and frequent hands-on sessions while keeping theoretical sessions to a minimum.

 <!--Trainees will work in a dedicated [AWS environment](https://en.wikipedia.org/wiki/AWS).-->